Moonlight-Scripts/.github/README.md

 # 🌙 Moonlight Scripts

-Welcome to **Moonlight-Scripts** – a hub for high-quality, **free advanced scripts** built with care and precision.
+Welcome to **Moonlight-Scripts** – a hub for high-quality, **free scripts** built with care and precision.
 Whether you're a developer looking for inspiration or a user seeking powerful tools, you've come to the right place.

 ## 🚀 Featured Script (Coming Soon!)
 Stay tuned for our first release: